isabelstoddart/BarTrackApp/README.md

 ![](BarTrackCrowdedness.png)

-The user can submit current wait time and average wait time in minutes.
+The user can submit the current wait time in minutes.

 ![](BarTrackWaitTime.png)